Skip to main content

 Barry Lindeman

-Director, Human Resources & Support Services
+Vice President of Human Resources & Support Services

 Barry Lindeman oversees all employee benefit programs, compensation, training and recruitment while managing EKPC's team of Human Resources professionals.
 Prior to coming to EKPC in 2015, he served as director of human resources at Cardinal Hill Rehabilitation Hospital in Lexington.